 As McEwen and Milburn note (1993, p.
 28, cited by Levi, p.
 1198, n.
 142),

 initial tangible goals of apology, changed behavior and compensation often

 are lost in the "emerging metadisputes" which "highlight goals of victory,

 vindication, or retribution."

 Carl D. Schneider, Ph.D.
-Over the past 25 years, Carl has trained several thousand family mediators.
-Currently Director of Mediation Matters, Bethesda, Maryland, Carl is a registered psychologist, licensed clinical Marriage and Family Therapist, Certified Mediator with the Maryland Council on Dispute Resolution and with the Supreme Court of Virginia, and an Advanced Practitioner Member of the Association for Conflict Resolution (ACR).
+Over the past 30 years, Carl has trained several thousand family mediators.
+Currently Director of Mediation Matters, Kensington, Maryland, Carl is a registered psychologist (Il.), licensed clinical Marriage and Family Therapist (Md.), Certified Mediator with the Maryland Council on Dispute Resolution and with the Supreme Court of Virginia, an Advanced Practitioner Member of the Association for Conflict Resolution (ACR) and a Mediator Member of the Academy of Professional Family Mediators (APFM).
 He has served on the editorial board of Mediation Quarterly and the Board of Directors of the national Academy of Family Mediators, the Mediation Council of Illinois, and the Family Mediation Association of Georgia.
 He holds a M. Div. degree from Union Theological Seminary in N.Y.C. and a Ph.D. from Harvard University.